 Flat File Document

-Parse a delimited flat file into JSON rows, or create a delimited flat file from JSON rows.
+The Flowgear Flat File Document Node parses a delimited document into JSON rows or creates a delimited document from JSON rows.

 Revision History